The other day I was trying to pass an encoded version of id=123 to a customer's search API. I tried

 var result = HttpUtility.UrlEncode("id=123");

-, which is what I wanted in the first place.
-By comparison, if you UrlEncode the <br/>
+returns id%3d123, which is what I wanted in the first place.
+By comparison, if you UrlEncode the <br/> tag, like

 var result = HttpUtility.UrlEncode("<br/>");